joshbegley/nyt-latest/README.md

 `Solutions to social problems lie close to home.`\
 https://nytimes.com/2023/05/04/opinion/politics-civility.html?searchResultPosition=5

-**Why a Decision About Charges in Subway Chokehold Death May Take Time**\
+**Why a Decision About an Arrest in Subway Chokehold Death May Take Time**\
-`Some New Yorkers called for a quick arrest after a man choked a homeless man.
+`Some New Yorkers called for a quick arrest after a man on the subway choked another man to death.
 Law enforcement officials said they were still determining what happened and whether to charge the man responsible.`\
 https://nytimes.com/2023/05/04/nyregion/subway-chokehold-arrest-decision.html?searchResultPosition=6

 **‘Oliver!’
 Review: Tunes, Glorious Tunes, in a Grimly Cheerful Revival**\